UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week01/lecture01p1.md

 ## Absences/Emergencies/COVID-19 Policies

-Please see the statement about policies related to Emergencies/COVID-19 at the [top of the Syllabus](https://uiuc-ischool-dataviz.github.io/is445_bcubcg_fall2023/syllabus.html).
+Please see the statement about policies related to Emergencies/COVID-19 at the [on the Syllabus](https://uiuc-ischool-dataviz.github.io/is445_bcubcg_fall2023/syllabus.html).

 ---